 Xilinx Spartan 6 FPGAs has hard DDR memory controller built-in which makes working with DDR easier.
-And ISE Core Generator supports configuring and generating code for the memory controller.
-The software wizard that helps with configuring and generating code for memory controller is called MIG (Memory Interface Generator).
-We will use MIG to generate code and will build the example project that is generated.
+And the ISE Core Generator supports configuring and generating code for the memory controller.
+The software wizard that helps with configuring and generating code for the memory controller is called MIG (Memory Interface Generator).
+We will use MIG to generate code and will build an example project that is generated.
 And program and test the code on a Saturn Spartan 6 FPGA module.

 Memory Controller IP configuration and code generation using MIG

 Ok, that is enough introduction, let’s get back to work.
 The only piece of software you will need is Xilinx ISE which is available for download for free from http://www.xilinx.com.
 Start ISE and select a new project from the File menu.
 The project wizard will pop up.
 Type in a project name and path on the first page.
 Select the appropriate FPGA device on the second page.
 Saturn has a Spartan 6 LX9 device (XC6SLX9).
 Settings, as shown in the image below, should work fine.